| |

 Old Faithful Clinic is open from early May to mid-October

-medical services are provided by rangers on duty.
-Call 911 in case
+Emergency medical services are provided by rangers on duty.
+Call 911 in case of an emergency.

 I recommend that everyone make at least one stop at a visitor center soon after they arrive in Yellowstone.
 There are visitor centers at every major area in the park and each will have its own unique "flavor" based on the location.
 Canyon Visitor Center is the newest (fall 2007) and I think the most interesting!